 · do whatever the other guy just did to you (for good or ill); and

 · when in doubt, revert to good.
 Despite the risks involved, the more often you obey this third precept, the likelier you will hook up with fellow tit-for-tat-plussers.
-In so doing, you will outlive gene-moralists who tend to burn out, both themselves and their neighbors, much faster.
+In so doing, you will outlive gene-moralists who tend to burn out much faster, both themselves and their neighbors.

 And finally, the Golden Rule: “Do unto others as you would have them do unto you.”

-A perpetrator’s assessment of the evil he has committed is much milder than his victim’s assessment of the same evil endured.
-This lopsided perception induces escalating spirals of retaliation.
+A perpetrator’s assessment of the evil committed is much milder than his victim’s assessment of the same evil endured.
+This lopsided perception induces an escalating spiral of retaliation.

 Let’s say that I inflict (what I perceive to be) one unit of pain on you; you perceive it as two.
 You inflict three units on me, to get me to stop.
 I feel six units and inflict a payback of seven on you … Thus murderous clan feuds ignite over mere trifles, last for generations, and spiral out of control until some outside power crushes them.
 Many tyrannies grew up this way: fanning up, juggling and selectively suppressing the feuds of their subordinates.

-In addition, if we have been subject to multiple abuses for long stretches of time (or imagine we have), we feel entitled to cause harm in return, even to innocent victims, and resent any attempt to prevent us.
+In addition, if we have been subject to multiple abuses over long stretches of time (or imagine we have been), we feel entitled to cause harm in return, even to innocent victims, and resent any attempt to prevent us.
 Laboratory rats become lethargic and fatalistic when given too many random punishments; many humans replace this fatalism with rage and a tendency for serial aggression.